Pylons/pyramid/docs/glossary.rst

     sequence of strings, e.g. ``['left', 'over', 'names']``.
   Interface
     A `Zope interface <http://pypi.python.org/pypi/zope.interface>`_
     object.
-In bfg, an interface may be attached to an model object or a request object in order to identify that the object is "of a type".
+In :mod:`repoze.bfg`, an interface may be attached to an model object or a request object in order to identify that the object is "of a type".
 Interfaces are used internally by :mod:`repoze.bfg` to perform view lookups and security policy lookups.
 Interfaces are exposed to application programmers by the ``view`` ZCML directive or the corresponding ``bfg_view`` decorator in the form of both the ``for`` attribute and the ``request_type`` attribute.
 They may be exposed to application developers when using the :term:`event` system as well.
-Fundamentally, :mod:`repoze.bfg`
+Fundamentally, :mod:`repoze.bfg` programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
-    programmers can think of an interface as something that they can attach to an object that stamps it with a "type" unrelated to its underlying Python type.
     Interfaces can also be used to describe the behavior of an object (its methods and attributes), but unless they choose to, :mod:`repoze.bfg` programmers do not need to understand or use this feature of interfaces.
 In other words, bfg developers need to only understand "marker" interfaces.
   Event
     An object broadcast to zero or more :term:`subscriber` callables during normal system operations.  :mod:`repoze.bfg` emits events